How to Use This Manual

 Higher Level Environmental Documents

-- C2 CE projects - District environmental staff or a pre-qualified consultant must complete the Underserved Populations Documentation Form for C2 Projects (UP Form).
+- C2 CE projects - District environmental staff or a pre-qualified consultant must complete the Underserved Populations section of the C2 Tab in EnviroNet.

 Census Mapping that identifies UPs within the proposed project or study area must be uploaded as a PDF document to the appropriate project file in EnviroNet under Underserved Populations/Project Information/Census Mapping.
-Follow the instructions in the “Identifying Underserved Populations” section of this guidance document (see page 4).
+Follow the instructions in the “Identifying Underserved Populations” section of this guidance document (see next section).
 Minimum PI requirements per ODOT’s PI Manual should be followed.

 - D-Listed CE projects: District environmental staff or a pre-qualified consultant must complete the UP Tab in EnviroNet.
 Based on the results of the answers to the questions listed on the tab, an Underserved Populations Impact Analysis Report (UPIAR) may be required.
 Follow the instructions in the “Preparing an UPIAR (if required)” section (see page 12).
 Minimum PI requirements per ODOT’s PI Manual should be followed.
 In addition to answering the questions in EnviroNet, census mapping is also required.